apache/doris-website/versioned_docs/version-2.0/sql-manual/sql-reference/Data-Manipulation-Statements/Load/STREAM-LOAD.md

 28. comment: <version since="1.2.3" type="inline"> String type, the default value is "". </version>

 29. enclose: <version since="dev" type="inline"> When the csv data field contains row delimiters or column delimiters, to prevent accidental truncation, single-byte characters can be specified as brackets for protection.
-For example, the column separator is ",", the bracket is "'", and the data is "a,'b,c'", then "b,c" will be parsed as a field.
-Note: when the bracket is `"`, trim\_double\_quotes must be set to true.</version>
+For example, the column separator is ",", the bracket is "'", and the data is "a,'b,c'", then "b,c" will be parsed as a field. </version>

 30. escape <version since="dev" type="inline"> Used to escape characters that appear in a csv field identical to the enclosing characters.
 For example, if the data is "a,'b,'c'", enclose is "'", and you want "b,'c to be parsed as a field, you need to specify a single-byte escape character, such as "\", and then modify the data to "a,' b,\'c'". </version>